Old-Fashioned Fruit Compote

 - 1 jar (10 ounces) maraschino cherries, drained

 - Drain pineapple, peaches and oranges, reserving the juices; set drained fruit aside.
 In a Dutch oven, combine fruit juice, dried fruits, lemon and cinnamon stick.
 Bring to a boil.
-Reduce heat; cover and simmer 30 minutes or until dried fruit is tender.
+Reduce heat; cover and simmer until dried fruit is tender, about 30 minutes.
 Add reserved canned fruit and cherries; heat just until warmed through.
 Serve warm or at room temperature.